Topological insulators and K-theory: Topological index

-\begin{prop} The topological $\mathbb{Z}_2$ invariant $\upsilon$ for 3d topological insulators can be computed by the topological index, i.e., $ind(w)$.
-The Kane--Mele invariant $\nu$ is the exponentiated topological $\mathbb{Z}_2$ invariant, i.e., $\nu = (-1)^\upsilon$.
-They are equivalent since the additive group $(\mathbb{Z}_2, +)$ is isomorphic to the multiplicative group $(\mathbb{Z}_2, \times)$ by the exponential map. \end{prop} The Chern--Simons invariant and the Kane--Mele invariant provide two different ways to compute the topological $\mathbb{Z}_2$ invariant in 3d, the former is an action functional of gauge transformations and the latter is based on an effective quantum field theory.
-The equivalence of the Chern--Simons invariant and the Kane--Mele invariant was proved in \cite{FM13, WQZ10} from different perspectives.
+\begin{thm} The topological $\mathbb{Z}_2$ invariant for 3d topological insulators can be computed by the topological index, i.e., $ind_t(w)$.
+The Kane--Mele invariant $\nu$ is the exponentiated topological $\mathbb{Z}_2$ invariant, i.e., $\nu = (-1)^{ind_t(w)}$.
+They are equivalent since the additive group $(\mathbb{Z}_2, +)$ is isomorphic to the multiplicative group $(\mathbb{Z}_2, \times)$ by the exponential map. \end{thm} The Chern--Simons invariant and the Kane--Mele invariant provide two different ways to compute the topological $\mathbb{Z}_2$ invariant in 3d, the former is an action functional of a specific gauge transformation and the latter is obtained from an effective quantum field theory.
+The equivalence of the Chern--Simons invariant and the Kane--Mele invariant was also proved in \cite{FM13, WQZ10} from different perspectives.

+From a different point of view, the equivalence relation \eqref{MulInv} between the topological index $ind_t(w)$ and the Kane--Mele invariant $\nu$ is viewed as the original bulk-boundary correspondence on the level of $\mathbb{Z}_2$ invariant.
+Our novel observation is that $\nu$ is defined over the fixed points, which can be identified as the effective boundary.
+In the next section, we will discuss about a bulk-boundary correspondence on the level of K-theory.